 "The mission of the 14th and 11th ACR was to verify an attack of the Warsaw Pact and the Soviets.
 War Games were played by both sides on the border.
-We did recon on the border so we could alert the 7th Army of an advance across the border.
+We did Recon on the border so we could alert the 7th Army of an advance across the border.
 That's why we were a Recon Sqdn.
 Our second mission was to delay the aggressors as long as possible.
 Life expectancy was 20 minutes.
 All larger units were located farther into Germany; this would give them time to mobilize and to get NATO units on the move.
-They also had to relocate dependants.
+They also had to relocate dependents.
 Why would we have had a NA 14 (Nuclear Warheads) if not to slow down the progress of the aggressor.
 To the men who served here in the 14th ACR Regiment during the Cold War.
 Part of them will always remain in this place.
-Their dedication to duty served as a testament to the world that freedom is precious. .......
-A unified Germany has resulted from the efforts and personal sacrifices made by the soldiers stationed here in Bad Hersfeld.
-May history never forget all those who served here with the 3rd SQDN 14th Armored Calvary Recon Regiment, US 7th ARMY."
-John Hathcock, US Army Special Forces, MSG.
-Ret.
-North Carolina
+Their dedication to duty served as a testament to the world that freedom is precious. * A unified Germany has resulted from the efforts and personal sacrifices made by the soldiers stationed here in Bad Hersfeld.
+May History never forget all those who served here with the 3rd Sqdn 14th Armored CAVALRY Recon Regiment, U.S. 7th ARMY."
+By My Friend John Hathcock, US Army Special Forces, MSG.
+Retired, North Carolina

 The 14th Cav was constituted February 2, 1901 by War Department Order Number 14, and organized at Fort Leavenworth, March 5, 1901.
 In the early part of 1945, World War 11, during the Rhine River Campaign, the 14th was awarded the Distinguished Unit Citation for participation in the timely seizure of the Ludendorf Bridge across the Rhine River at Remagen.
 The Regiment moved on across Germany and halted on the banks of the Inn Rive at the Austrian border just prior to VE Day.